RingierIMU/mkt-plugin-wordpress-bus/README.md

 ### SETUP

 1. The plugin is accessible from the WordPress admin via "Plugins > Add New > Search".
+    - Search for "Ringier Bus" and click on "Install Now".
 2. Once you have installed the plugin, a Ringier Bus menu will appear.
 Please fill in the required fields to set up the plugin.
 3. In order to get an Event Bus node id, username and password, please contact the bus team via Slack or by email at bus@ringier.co.za to gain access to the Bus admin.
 You will be able to add a new node onto the bus and set up your event destinations.
 4. Ensure that the WordPress cron is active.
-This plugin relies on the WordPress cron system for scheduled tasks.
+This plugin relies on the WordPress cron system for scheduling tasks.
 If your cron system is not active, please refer to the WordPress Codex or consult with your web hosting provider to enable it.

 ## LOGS

-This plugin exposes two log files, saved inside the wp-content/ folder:
+This plugin creates a log file, saved inside the wp-content/ folder:
-An error log file named ringier_bus_plugin_error.log, viewable in the admin by clicking on the submenu "Bus API LOG".
+The error messages are viewable via the admin UI by clicking on the submenu "LOG".
-An info log file named ringier_bus_plugin.log, currently not viewable in the admin but accessible on the server.
+You also have the flexibility to clear the log file via the UI itself.

 ## CUSTOM FILTERS ##